rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 The simplest and easiest method is to utilize **WebView** (or similar method to display HTML page).
 Developer can display (via WebView) the HTML page of *Snap* payment (HTML which utilize snap.js).

-So, the developer needs to setup web page integrated with snap.js to display payment, and use WebView within the app to display it as payment page.
+Please proceed with [Snap integration](/en/snap/overview?id=various-ways-to-integrate-with-snap) on your web based backend, then you can use WebView to display the payment page from your mobile app.

-Alternatively developer can also utilize Core API, which is JSON-based REST API, that should be able to integrate with any framework/platform.
+Alternatively developer can also utilize [Core API](/en/core-api/overview), which is JSON-based REST API, that should be able to integrate with any framework/platform with custom UI that you can build on your mobile app.

 #### I updated iOS SDK from v1.14.7 and earlier versions.
 But the implementation did not work after the update.
 How can I to resolve it?
 - Earlier SDK required configuration of `CC_CONFIG.secure3DEnabled = ...`.
 Newer SDK no longer requires it.
 Please remove that configuration.
 Then add `CC_CONFIG.authenticationType = MTAuthenticationType3DS` configuration.